Ahmet-Enes/ING-HUBS/README.md

 Project default port is 8080 and can be changed from application.yml

-It uses h2 as database nad jwt as autherization token.
+It uses h2 as database and jwt as autherization token.

 Token must be given as Bearer Token for autherization & authentication.

-Detail of this project can be found at pdf which is delivired via email.
+Detail of this project can be found at pdf which is delivered via email.